ncorrare/ncorrare-yubikey/README.md

 The ::yubikey::config class accepts the following variables:

-* $arguments: Defaults to 'debug'.
+* $arguments: Array.
+Defaults to ['debug','id=16'].
 Please note that augeas fails when using a '=' sign.
   Currently troubleshooting why that happens.
 * $service: Array.
 Defaults to system-auth & password-auth in RedHat systems and common-auth in Ubuntu systems.